Nickster28/MySchool-API/README.md

 # MySchool API
-API for the MySchool app scaffold.
+API for the MySchool app scaffold, built on top of [Parse Server](https://github.com/parse/parse-server).
 To start, run `npm install` to install all necessary packages, and then run

 `npm start`